RobvanGastel/dinov2-finetune/README.md

 In the section below I explain all the flags used in the `main.py` to finetune to different datasets.

 ## Usage
-An example to run finetuning on the VOC dataset with LoRA and an FPN decoder.
+An example to run finetuning on the VOC dataset with LoRA and an FPN decoder, either DINOv3 or DINOv2.

 ```bash
 python main.py --exp_name base_voc --dataset voc --size base --dino_type dinov3 --img_dim 308 308 --epochs 50 --use_fpn